Murders A-Z is a collection of true crime stories that take an in-depth look at both little-known and infamous murders throughout history.

 After a 13-day trial, it took the jury four hours to find Christopher Duntsch guilty of injury to an elderly person.
 In their case, prosecutors chose to focus on Mary Efurd, since the injuries to her were felonious and carried the harshest penalties, according to The Washington Post.
 A week later, after several days of testimony from his victims, Duntsch was sentenced to life in prison, according to Dallas CBS affiliate KTVT.
 After appealing his sentence, his conviction was upheld in 2018, according to D Magazine.

-For more harrowing tales of medical malpractice, tune in as Oxygen investigates the jaw-dropping cases of murderous doctors, nurses and medical professionals in the new series, “License to Kill” premiering on Sunday, June 23 at 7/6c.
+For more harrowing tales of medical malpractice, tune in as Oxygen investigates the jaw-dropping cases of murderous doctors, nurses and medical professionals in “License to Kill” on Saturday, August 8 at 7PM ET/PT.
 Hosted by renowned plastic surgeon Dr. Terry Dubrow (“Botched”), the series chronicles the harrowing accounts of patients put into jeopardy by medical professionals’ insidious use of their expertise.

 This story has been updated based on information received from Baylor Regional Medical Center at Plano.